Fedihosting-Foundation-Forks/fep/fep/c7d3/fep-c7d3.md

 The actor that creates the object MUST be its owner.

-If activity modifies or deletes the object, its owner MUST match the object's owner.
-In some cases, same-origin owners can be allowed too.
+If activity modifies or deletes an object, its owner SHOULD match the object's owner.
+If owners are different, their IDs MUST have the same origin.

 Examples:

-- `Create` and `Update` activities, and objects indicated by their `object` property MUST have the same owner.
+- `Create`, `Update` and `Delete` activities, and objects indicated by their `object` property SHOULD have the same owner.
-- Owners of `Delete` activity and of an object indicated by its `object` property MUST have the same origin.
+- `Undo` activity and object indicated by its `object` property SHOULD have the same owner.
-- `Undo` activity and object indicated by its `object` property MUST have the same owner.
+- `Add` and `Remove` activities, and objects indicated by their `target` property SHOULD have the same owner.
-- `Add` and `Remove` activities, and objects indicated by their `target` property MUST have the same owner.
+- `Announce` and `Like` activities don't modify objects indicated by their `object` property, therefore their owners can be different.

 ## Implementation notes